 The truth is that this isn’t that easily found among most plants used in the diet today.
 Luckily for vegetarians, eggs and dairy are complete proteins—but what about vegans?

-Moringa contains most of the twenty amino acids, including all nine of the essential ones.
-When compared to (cow) milk, which is a favored source of proteins, moringa leaf powder is shown to contain between 5 to 11 times more of each of the essential amino acids.
+Moringa (and Moringa-based products) contains most of the 20 amino acids, including all 9 of the essential ones.
+When compared to (cow) milk, which is a favored source of proteins, Moringa leaf powder is shown to contain between 5 to 11 times more of each of the essential amino acids.
 Truly remarkable!
-Tofu (a product of soy) contains all essential amino acids but in less amounts than moringa powder; four times less threonine and tryptophan, three times less leucine or methionine, two times less valine, and so on.
+Tofu (a product of soy) contains all essential amino acids but in less amounts than Moringa powder; four times less threonine and tryptophan, three times less leucine or methionine, two times less valine, and so on.